What Is a Nasal Airway Obstruction? Here’s What You Need to Know

 A nasal airway obstruction (NAO) is a medical condition in which a nasal passage is blocked.
 In this instance, a nasal obstruction can be exceedingly difficult to breathe through the nose.
 An NAO can also make it tough to speak, eat, and sleep.

-At the CENTER for Advanced Facial Plastic Surgery in Beverly Hills, Dr. Babak Azizzadeh can treat an NAO and other issues that hamper the nasal function.
-Dr. Azizzadeh is globally recognized for his facial plastic and reconstructive surgery and head and neck surgery expertise, and to date, has performed many nasal obstruction procedures.
-He understands the symptoms associated with an NAO and can help patients determine the root cause of the issue.
-Additionally, Dr. Azizzadeh can identify a safe, effective way to treat an NAO.
+At the CENTER for Advanced Facial Plastic Surgery in Los Angeles, Dr. Babak Azizzadeh can treat an NAO and other issues that hamper the nasal function.
+Dr. Azizzadeh is globally recognized for his facial plastic and reconstructive surgery and head and neck surgery expertise.

 Nasal Airway Obstruction Symptoms

-Common NAO symptoms include:
+Common nasal airway obstruction symptoms include:

-- Stuffy nose
+• Stuffy nose

-- Nasal congestion
+• Nasal congestion

-- Difficulty breathing through the nose
+• Difficulty breathing through the nose

-- Trouble sleeping and/or getting sufficient air through the nose during exercise or other physical activities
+• Trouble sleeping and/or getting sufficient air through the nose during exercise or other physical activities

 People who experience one or more of the aforementioned NAO symptoms should seek medical support.
 Remember, the symptoms of an NAO may seem minor at first, but they can escalate over time.
 NAO symptoms won’t disappear on their own, either.
 On the other hand, Dr. Azizzadeh is happy to meet with a patient and evaluate their NAO symptoms.
 He can also learn about a patient, find out how long these symptoms have been occurring, and determine how an NAO happened.